 Itâ€™s possible to complete the route in a week or two.

 Ireland's Ancient East

-Involving seventeen counties and over 5,000 years of history, touring Irelandâ€™s Ancient East allows you to journey through the history, myths and legends that helped forge Irelandâ€™s reputation as a land of magic and wonder.
-The lush, fertile countryside is your backdrop for tales of feuding dynasties, ghostly tombs that predate the pyramids, knights, kings, monks, giants, and fairies.
+Involving seventeen counties and over 5,000 years of history, touring Irelandâ€™s Ancient East allows you to journey through the history, myths, and legends that helped forge Irelandâ€™s reputation as a land of magic and wonder.

-Irelandâ€™s Ancient East is a new â€˜touring regionâ€™ that has proved extremely popular with our Car Rental Ireland customers, it features these unique areas:
+Irelandâ€™s Ancient East is a new â€˜touring regionâ€™ that has proved popular with visitors, it features these unique areas:

 Irelandâ€™s Ancient East has no set touring route, itâ€™s more of a collection themed driving routes, guided and self-guided walks, festivals, events and river tours designed to complement the existing heritage sites, buildings and monuments, and to allow a truly exceptional experience for all its visitors.
 If you are eager to see these routes and are coming from abroad, booking a car rental in Dublin Airport is a must for an experience you will never forget.

 Dublin Airport Ireland Map

 Where is Dublin Airport located?Dublin Airport to the city is located 10km north and is close to the M50 orbital motorway around Dublin.

 From Dublin Airport, there are direct motorway connections to Dublin City, Galway, Belfast, Cork and Limerick.
 This is one of the many reasons why tourists choose Dublin Airport as their starting point.